Montargis: Legend of the Dog of Montargis

 The best-known legend of Montargis is that of the "Dog of Montargis."
 In the story, Aubry de Montdidier, a courtier of King Charles V of France, was murdered around 1400 in a forest near Montargis by Robert Macaire, an envious knight.
 After his death, Mondidier's dog showed a remarkable hostility to Macaire.
 King Charles decreed a trial by combat in the town between the dog and Macaire, who was armed with only a cudgel.
 After the dog won the battle, Macaire confessed to the crime and was hanged.
 A dramatic bronze statue of this fight is in the courtyard of the Girodet Museum in central Montargis, and the contest is depicted in a stained glass window in a local church as well.
 The story was the subject of a 19th-century melodrama, The Dog of Montarges (Le Chien de Montargis, ou la Forêt de Bondy), that held the stage for years in Paris and was performed in English and German translations.

 Sixteenth century

 In 1528 King Francis I granted the town to his sister-in-law, Renée of France, Duchess of Ferrara and daughter of King Louis XII.
-After her husband, Ercole II, the Duke of Ferrara, died in 1559, Renée resided at Montargis.
+After her husband, Ercole II d'Este, the Duke of Ferrara, died in 1559, Renée resided at Montargis.
 She sheltered there Protestant Huguenots fleeing from persecutions in Paris and elsewhere during the 16th century French Wars of Religion.